DRDO Nishant: Test flight with Wankel engine

+User trials and induction

 Nishant UAV again underwent crucial confirmatory user trials at Pokhran in April 2010.
 The trials began April 20 and were supposed to last for one week.
 A senior Army official at Pokhran said the trials are moving forward in a very satisfactory manner.
 “We are checking three crucial parameters: video quality, tracking ability and fall of gunshot [missed distance after firing].
 These input performances are critical to our operations in the forward areas,” the official said.
 DRDO has delivered the first four UAVs to the Indian Army at a cost of ₹800 million800 million ₹ ($17.9 million).

 According to The Times Of India, two UAVs crash-landed in Jaisalmer district near the India-Pakistan border due to change in wind direction on April 28 and April 30.
 Confirming the news, a DRDO official said, "The user trials were going on and during the flight there were some technical snags owing to which the craft was landed using parachutes."
 He said, "But the landing was done safely and no one was hurt in the process.
 Though before our officials could reach to get the craft back, villagers damaged the aircraft and took away some equipment."